Acute Kidney Injury (AKI)

 a) Anti–glomerular basement membrane (GBM) disease (sometimes referred to as Goodpasture syndrome or disease).

-b) Antineutrophil cytoplasmic antibody (ANCA)-associated GN (granulomatosis with polyangiitis [formerly Wegener granulomatosis], eosinophilic granulomatosis with polyangiitis [formerly Churg-Strauss syndrome], microscopic polyangiitis).
+b) Antineutrophil cytoplasmic antibody (ANCA)-associated GN (granulomatosis with polyangiitis [previously known as Wegener granulomatosis], eosinophilic granulomatosis with polyangiitis [previously known as Churg-Strauss syndrome], microscopic polyangiitis).

 c) Immune complex–mediated GN (SLE, postinfectious, cryoglobulinemia, and primary membranoproliferative GN).